datacamp-content/courses-introduction-to-shell/chapter4.md

-To see the difference between the two kinds of variables, you can define `training` to be `seasonal/summer.csv` and `testing` to be `seasonal/winter.csv` and then run the shell script `bin/show-data-sets.sh`, which contains these two lines:
+To see the difference between the two kinds of variables, you can define `training` to be `seasonal/summer.csv` and `testing` to be `seasonal/winter.csv` and then run a shell script that contains these two lines:

 ```{shell}
 echo training is $training
 echo testing is $testing
 ```

-It prints:
+it prints:

 ```
 training is